-It is assumed that both parents are allowed to access their child at the school unless a copy of a current Court Order stating that the non-custodial parent cannot have access to the child is submitted to the ECELS office.
+It is assumed that both parents are allowed to access their child at the school unless a copy of a current Court Order stating that the non-custodial parent cannot have access to the child is submitted to the ECELS leadership team.
 It is the parent's responsibility to provide the necessary documentation; otherwise, both parents would be allowed to pick the child up.

-If an emergency arises and you are unable to pick up your child on time, please notify the office or closing room staff by phone.
-Written authorization of permission must be given to the office if someone not already on the authorized pick-up list will be picking up your child.
+If an emergency arises and you are unable to pick up your child on time, please notify the ECELS leadership team or closing room staff by phone.
+Written authorization of permission must be given to the ECELS leadership team if someone not already on the authorized pick-up list will be picking up your child.